-On July 31, 2015, the Company amended its senior secured revolving credit facility by entering into a Fifth Amended and Restated Credit Agreement (the "Restated Revolver"), providing for, among other things, an aggregate revolving loan commitment of \$260.0 million, with an accordion feature to permit the size of the facility to be increased in the future up to \$300 million (dependent upon Company needs and available lender commitments), of which up to \$45.0 million is available for the issuance of letters of credit and up to \$10 million is available for a swingline facility, and a maturity date of January 31, 2019.
-The Restated Revolver limits the principal amount of the aggregate commitment to the amount that is supported by the permitted lien basket in the indenture governing the Company's 6.875% Notes, which is 30% of Consolidated Tangible Assets, as defined therein ("CTA"), which resulted in an aggregate commitment of \$217.0 million at August 31, 2015.
-Aggregate commitments in excess of 30% of CTA as derived from the Company's fiscal year 2015 audited financial statements will initially be restricted.
-On October 14, 2015, the aggregate available commitment under the Restated Revolver was increased to \$231.0 million based on CTA as of August 31, 2015 pursuant to the terms of the Restated Revolver.
-The Restated Revolver also allowed the Company to increase the unrestricted available commitment based upon CTA derived from the corresponding financial statements for the quarter ended on and as of November 30, 2015 within 60 days of the end of the quarter (See Note 1(r)).
+On July 31, 2015, the Company amended its senior secured revolving credit facility by entering into a Fifth Amended and Restated Credit Agreement (the "Restated Revolver"), providing for, among other things, (i) an initial aggregate revolving loan commitment of up to \$260.0 million, with an accordion feature to permit the size of the facility to be increased in the future up to \$300 million (dependent upon Company needs and available lender commitments), of which up to \$45.0 million is available for the issuance of letters of credit and up to \$10 million is available for a swingline facility, and (ii) a maturity date of January 31, 2019.
+The Restated Revolver limits the principal amount of the aggregate commitment available to the amount that is supported by the permitted lien basket in the indenture governing the Company's 6.875% Notes, which is 30% of Consolidated Tangible Assets, as defined therein ("CTA"), which resulted in an aggregate commitment of \$217.0 million at July 31, 2015.
+On October 14, 2015, the aggregate available commitment was increased to \$231.0 million and on January 13, 2016, the aggregate available commitment was increased to \$255.0 million based on CTA as of August 31, 2015 and November 30, 2015, respectively, pursuant to the terms of the Restated Revolver.
+Any further increase in commitments will be provided through the accordian feature of the Restated Revolver.